 - Discussion of marketability and future sustainability of program based on official information provided by Enrollment Management and Career Services relative to projected enrollment;

 - Description of the impact of the proposed new program on the unit and college resources.
-A Concept Paper Budget Template is required to project revenue and expenses.
+A Concept Paper Budget Template (when opening document, click "yes" if message says, "The file you are trying to open is in a different format than specified by the file extension.
+Verify that the file is not corruprted and is from a trusted source before opening the file.
+Do you want to open the file now?") is required to project revenue and expenses.
 In addition discussion of how the development of this program uses resources already assigned to the academic unit/college (space, faculty/staff, etc.) and the plan for reorganization or re-allocation of resources is also required.

 - Name and contact information of program proposers(s) so reviewers will be able to contact proposer(s) with questions and comments, (as needed).